 - …and much more.

 Each to their own and in my opinion, as all these approaches have value.
-What it emphasises is that once again it not about what methodology you are using but how you are interpreting and applying it to the individual.
+This emphasises that it is not about what methodology you are using but how you are interpreting and applying it to the individual.

-Remember – keep the focus on the individual – You – not the method, test report, or practitioner.
+Remember – keep the focus on the individual [You] – not just the method, test report, or practitioner.

 So – I won’t use Functional Medicine with a cookie-cutter approach.
-Let’s ensure we squeeze the real potential out of this emerging and fantastic combination of philosophy and technology.
-This way it will allow great insight through diagnostics about what is going on in the body and provide valuable understanding and education as to what action we can take.
+Let’s ensure we squeeze the real potential out of this emerging and fantastic combination of philosophy, research and advancing technology.
+This way it will allow great insight through diagnostics about what is going on in the body and provide valuable understanding and education as to what action we can take to solve our health challenges.